v0.12.3 · Apache 2.0 · TypeScript + JavaScript

 We have detailed guides for common tasks:

 Install odf-kit and create your first .odt file in under a minute.
 Works in Node.js and browsers.
-Build from scratch, fill templates, or read existing .odt files.
+Build from scratch, fill templates, convert DOCX to ODT, Lexical JSON to ODT, read existing .odt files, convert to Markdown, or export to Typst for PDF.

 $ npm install odf-kit